kayla-manning/election-analysis-2020/posts/final.md

 [^data]: All data for this model is publicly available online.
 While many online sources host the data used in this model, the data for the 2020 state-level polls came from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls-page/president_polls.csv), and the national GDP growth numbers came from the [US Bureau of Economic Analysis](https://www.bea.gov/data/gdp/gross-domestic-product).

+[^demographics-2018]: I did not have 2020 data for state-level demographics, so for the purpose of predicting 2020 votes for each party, I used the 2018 state-level demographics numbers.
+The change of the state's demographics, as used in the model, accounts for the difference from the previous year's percent composition of that state's population.
+For example, if Alabama's population was 75% white in 1990 but 74.8% white in 1991, the change in the white population for 1991 would be 0.2%.

 [^variation]: To vary the voting-eligible population (VEP) and the probability of voting for each party, I drew the values from a normal distribution.
-For the VEP, I used a normal distribution centered at each state's VEP in 2016 and used a standard deviation of 1.25 the standard deviation of the VEP in all years from 1980-2016, anticipating greater variation in turnout due to COVID-19 and accounting for [historic turnout](https://www.cnn.com/2020/10/30/politics/texas-2020-early-vote/index.html) thus far in states like Texas.
+For the VEP, I used a normal distribution centered at each state's VEP in 2016 and used a standard deviation of 1.25 times the standard deviation of the VEP in all years from 1980-2016.
+I did multiplied the standard deviation by 1.25 because there will likely be more variability in turnout numbers this year; turnout could decrease in some states as a result of COVID-19 or issues with mail-in ballots, but turnout could also increase, as seen in [historic early voting turnout](https://www.cnn.com/2020/10/30/politics/texas-2020-early-vote/index.html) in Texas.
 To simulate fluctuations in the probability of voting for each party, I took the absolute value of a draw from a normal distribution centered at the predicted probability for 2020 with a standard deviation equivalent to that party's standard deviation of the two-party popular vote in the last three elections (2008-2016) within the respective state.

 [^oos-classification]: Not all states had enough state-level polling data to conduct the out-of-sample validation for each year; this percentage excludes NA values.

 [^tossup]: This counts the proportion of times that neither candidate received at least 270 electoral votes.
 In the case of a [tie](https://www.270towin.com/content/electoral-college-ties/), the House of Representatives would decide the winner of the presidential election.

 [^survey-monkey]: State-level polling in 2016 did quite a [poor job](https://fivethirtyeight.com/features/the-polls-are-all-right/) of forecasting the election outcomes.
 Since this forecast uses state polls as the variable for public opinion, I aimed to exclude heavily biased or inaccurate polls where possible.
 To do this, I utilized FiveThirtyEight's [pollster ratings](https://projects.fivethirtyeight.com/pollster-ratings/), which assigns grades ranging from A+ to D- to each poll.
 SurveyMonkey is one of only two pollsters with a rating of D-, but the platform issues the most polls out of anyone--nearly ten times as much as the second most prolific pollster.
 This pairing of low quality and high quantity makes SurveyMonkey polls incredibly problematic.
 To account for this, I applied an aggressive weighting scheme in an attempt to "crowd out" the low-rated polls.
-In calculating the polling averages, I counted A-rated polls 20 times, B-rated polls 15 times, C-rated polls 6 times, and other polls only once.
+In calculating the polling averages, I counted A-rated polls 40 times, B-rated polls 20 times, C-rated polls 10 times, and D-rated polls 1 time each.
 Some states have a shortage of high-rated polls, which does not allow me to exclude low-quality polls altogether.
 This weighting scheme allows me to use the same technique for every state.

 [^healy-2014]: [Healy and Lenz, 2014] Healy, A. and Lenz, G. S. (2014).
 Substituting the End for the Whole: Why Voters Respond Primarily to the Election-Year Economy.
 American journal of political science, 58(1):31–47.